Exploring Ministry (Enlistment & Interpretation)

 If you believe God may be calling you into some form of ministry, we want to help in that exploring.
 You don’t need to have the answers to all the questions – and you might not even know all the questions.
 But if you have felt God’s nudging and want to explore and discern what that means, please consider the candidacy process.

-While your home church pastor and/or District Superintendent are the best resources to begin the process, these documents outline the steps of candidacy for you:
+While your home church pastor and/or Conference Superintendent are the best resources to begin the process, these documents outline the steps of candidacy for you:

 Each year, the Enlistment and Interpretation Committee sponsors God’s Call Events, a workshop where you are invited to join others who are discerning what a call to ministry might look like, and hear from those who have already answered that call in a variety of ways.
 For more information on the next God’s Call Event, see the document below: